forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > 23. For **mine Angel shall go before thee**, and bring thee in unto the Amorites, and the Hittites, and the Perizzites, and the Canaanites, and the Hivites, and the Jebusites: and I will cut them off.

 > [!important] The principle of God's revelation
 > The LORD (JHVH - the Father) is speaking through the voice of His Angel.
-His instruction was: "*obey His voice, and do all that I speak*".
+His instruction was: "_obey His voice, and do all that I speak_".
 Two distinct and separate personages.
 The LORD (JHVH) speaks through the voice of this Angel.

-Only Christ the Son of God is suiting the given description having the name of the LORD. "*For my name is in Him*":
+Only Christ the Son of God suits the given description, having the name of the LORD. "_For my name is in Him_":

 > [!bible] [Hebrews 1:4 - KJV](https://www.biblegateway.com/passage/?search=Hebrews+1:4&version=kjv)
 > 4. [the Son] Being made so much better than the angels, as **he hath *by inheritance* obtained a more excellent name than they**.

 The Angel of the LORD is Christ.
-He is not an angelic being, but the only begotten of Son of Jehovah.
-By inheritance Christ obtained more excellent name that they - the angelic beings.
-Also Christ is know as the [[archangel-michael|Archangel Michael]].
+He is not an angelic being, but the only begotten Son of Jehovah.
+By inheritance, Christ obtained a more excellent name than the angelic beings.
+Also, Christ is known as the [[archangel-michael|Archangel Michael]].

 > [!abstract] Conclusion
 > The LORD (JHVH - the Father) was speaking in the Old Testament through the voice of His Son - known as the Angel of the LORD.
 And Christ was speaking in the first person of the LORD (the Father) Himself.

 By Christ (by the angel of the LORD), the Father (the LORD - JHVH) took Israel out of Egypt.
-In the same way God communicated with fallen man.
+In the same way, God communicated with fallen man.
 The Father (JHVH) was speaking through the voice of His Son (angel of the LORD), and He gave revelation to His prophets (Moses and Aaron), and His prophets gave this revelation to His people.
 ### The Angel of His Presence

-Not only did the Angel of the LORD (Christ) represented the Father (JHVH) is speech, but also He represented Him in presence.
+Not only did the Angel of the LORD (Christ) represent the Father (JHVH) in speech, but also He represented Him in presence.
 Take a look at the following text:

 > [!bible] [Exodus 33:2-3 - KJV](https://www.biblegateway.com/passage/?search=Exodus+33:2-3&version=kjv)
 > 2. **And I** [JHVH speaking] **will send an angel before thee**; and **I will drive out** the Canaanite, the Amorite, and the Hittite, and the Perizzite, the Hivite, and the Jebusite:
 > 3. Unto a land flowing with milk and honey: for **I will not go up in the midst of thee**; for thou art a stiffnecked people: lest I consume thee in the way.

-So the LORD (JHVH - the Father) had sent and angel ([Numbers 20:16](https://www.biblegateway.com/passage/?search=Numbers+20.16&version=KJV)) to take Israel out of the land of Egypt, but the LORD Himself (JHVH - the Father) did "*not go up in the midst of*" them ([Exodus 33:2-3](https://www.biblegateway.com/passage/?search=Exodus+33.2-3&version=KJV)).
-The one who was physically dwelling with Israelites was the Angel of the LORD, and not the LORD Himself.
+So the LORD (JHVH - the Father) had sent an angel ([Numbers 20:16](https://www.biblegateway.com/passage/?search=Numbers+20.16&version=KJV)) to take Israel out of the land of Egypt, but the LORD Himself (JHVH - the Father) did "*not go up in the midst of*" them ([Exodus 33:2-3](https://www.biblegateway.com/passage/?search=Exodus+33.2-3&version=KJV)).
+The one who was *physically* dwelling with the Israelites was the Angel of the LORD, and not the LORD Himself.

 > [!bible] [Exodus 32:34 - KJV](https://www.biblegateway.com/passage/?search=Exodus+32:34&version=kjv)
 > 34. Therefore now go, lead the people unto the place of which I [JHVH] have spoken unto thee: behold, **mine Angel shall go before thee**: nevertheless in the day when I visit I will visit their sin upon them.

-Bu the presence of the Angel of the LORD was as if the Father Himself was present with them:
+But the presence of the Angel of the LORD was as if the Father Himself was present with them:

 > [!bible] [Exodus 33:14-16 - KJV](https://www.biblegateway.com/passage/?search=Exodus+33:14-16&version=kjv)
 > 14. And he said, **My presence shall go with thee**, and I will give thee rest.
 > 15. And he said unto him, **If thy presence go not with me**, carry us not up hence.
 > 16. For wherein shall it be known here that I and thy people have found grace in thy sight? is it not in that **thou goest with us**? so shall we be separated, I and thy people, from all the people that are  upon the face of the earth.

-The prophet Isaiah, recalling these events accurately portrayed this phenomenon:
+The prophet Isaiah, recalling these events, accurately portrayed this phenomenon:

 > [!bible] [Isaiah 63:9 - KJV](https://www.biblegateway.com/passage/?search=Isaiah+63:9&version=kjv)
 > 9. In all their affliction he was afflicted, and **the angel of his presence saved them**: ...

-We see here that the presence of the Angel of the LORD is represents the presence of the LORD Himself.
+We see here that the presence of the Angel of the LORD represents the presence of the LORD Himself.
 The presence of Christ was as the presence of the Father (JHVH's presence).
-For this reason the Father had said "*my presence shall go with thee*", while speaking about His Angel - Christ.
+For this reason, the Father had said "my presence shall go with thee", while speaking about His Angel - Christ.

 This is the reason why the text can say that the LORD took Israel out of Egypt: